-Katie Baseman – A Split Stream: Uncovering the Interfaces between Western Classical and Traditional Irish Flute Playing.
+Katie Baseman – (on leave) A Split Stream: Uncovering the Interfaces between Western Classical and Traditional Irish Flute Playing.
 Supervisor: Dr. Niall Keegan.

 Anthony Cahill – Caoineadh nó Ceiliúradh?
 Examining the Values of Song-Based Slow Airs Held by Irish Traditional Musicians.
 Supervisor: Dr Sandra Joyce.